March 11, 2026 5 min read

 Someone searched “plumber near me” or “estate lawyer in Austin,” scanned the map pack, checked a few reviews, then called.

 That workflow still exists.
-It is just not the only one anymore.
+It’s just not the only one anymore.

 A growing share of discovery now starts with questions like:

-If your local strategy is only built for map-pack rankings, you are leaving part of the decision journey uncovered.
+If your local strategy is only built for map-pack rankings, you’re leaving part of the decision journey uncovered.

 Recommendation search changes what “local” means